AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: AlphaZero

 \subsection{Deep neural network in AlphaZero}

 The DNN predicts the value $v(s)$ and the move probability $\bm p$ with components $p(a \mid s)$ for each $a$, where $s$ is a state and $a$ is an action.
-In a board game, $s$ and $a$ mean a board state and a move, respectively.
-The input of the DNN consists of the board state and the disc color of a current player.
+In a board game, $s$ and $a$ denote a board state and a move, respectively.
+The input of the DNN consists of the board state and the disc color of the current player.
 The architecture of the DNN is shown in Fig. \ref{fig:network}.
-The DNN has the ``Body'' part that consists of residual blocks and the ``Head'' part that consists of the value head and the policy head.
+The DNN has a ``Body'' that consists of residual blocks and a ``Head,'' which consists of the value head and the policy head.
 The value head and the policy head output the value $v(s)$ and the move probabilities $\bm p$, respectively.
-AlphaDDA's DNN is the same as AlphaZero's one.
+AlphaDDA's DNN is the same as that of AlphaZero.

-The input to the DNN is a $M \times N \times (2T + 1)$ image stack that consist of $2T + 1$ binary feature planes of size $M \times N$, where $M \times N$ is the board size and $T$ is the number of histories.
-The first $T$ feature planes represent the occupation of the disc of one player.
-A feature value is 1 if the corresponding cell is occupied by the disc and is 0 otherwise.
+The input to the DNN is an $M \times N \times (2T + 1)$ image stack that consists of $2T + 1$ binary feature planes of size $M \times N$, where $M \times N$ is the board size, and $T$ is the number of histories.
+The first $T$ feature planes represent the occupation of the discs of one player.
+A feature value is 1 if the corresponding cell is occupied by the disc, and 0 otherwise.
 The next $T$ feature planes similarly represent the occupation of the other player's discs.
-The final feature plane is the value representing the disc color of the current player.
-The store colors of the first and the second players are represented by 1 and -1, respectively.
+The final feature plane represents the disc color of the current player.
+The store colors of the first and second players are represented by 1 and -1, respectively.